wp-plugins/sequential-post-number-display/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Sequential Post Number Display allow you to assign a sequential number(in chronological order) to posts and you can display it with each post.
-You can configure it for Pages, Categories and Tags

 == Description ==

 This plugin enables you to assign a sequential number to posts.
 So if I go to index and have 200 posts published on the total site, with 50 posts per page, I should see a 200, 199, 198…151, Page 2 should show 150, 149…101, Page 3 should show 100,99…51 and so on.

+You can configure it for Pages, Categories and Tags!!

 ==Special Features==